Onorable-e/Hotel-Bookings/README.md

 # Visuals and Charts
 The metrics and insights were represented using appropriate chart formats (e.g., donut chart, map, and bar charts).
 For more in-depth information, interactive elements including slicer options, tooltips, and filters were employed.

 ![Dashboard Visuals](https://github.com/Onorable-e/Hotel-Bookings/assets/139487541/0e15cd10-53bb-4cda-860f-fc07d209cddb)

 # Insights
+From the visuals created, Important insights and trends were highlighted.
+Some of these include:
+- There is about 26.6% cancelation rate across the years (2018 - 2020).<br>
+- 3 out of 10 bookings were cancelled.<br>
+- Out of the total bookings, 49.1% had special requests.
+- Transient customer type has the highest bookings while group bookings are the least.
+- TA/TO distribution channel has the highest booking.